magJ/davidmuller.github.io/_posts/2020-10-14-built-in-functions-any-all-min-max.md

 # {{ page.title }}

-# How To Use the all, any, max, and min Functions in Python

 *This article was [originally published in DigitalOcean’s public knowledge base](https://www.digitalocean.com/community/tutorials/how-to-use-built-in-functions-all-any-max-and-min-in-python).
 It has been reproduced here with some minor edits.*

 ### Introduction